How to Make a Coupon Binder

 - If you're a rebater, also add a folder to hold the rebates you're working on.

 - Print out a copy of the coupon policy for every store where you shop and stow it in the back of your binder.
-This can come in handy if you encounter an employee unfamiliar with a particular policy.
+It can come in handy if you encounter an employee unfamiliar with a particular policy.

 - Add a copy of the Frugal Living Price Book so you can start tracking store prices in your area.